Hedgehogo/chord-distributor/settings.md

 ## `generator`
 The `generator` section contains the following fields:
 - `length_limit` (default: `8`) — maximum base length processed by the generator.
 If exceeded, extra letters are truncated.
 Larger values increase processing time.
-- `half_penalty` (default: `1.5`) — the penalty threshold at which a chord becomes half as good as one that preserves a fully memorable and ergonomic letter set.
-In other words, how many ideal letters you are willing to lose before the chord quality is reduced by half.
+- `half_penalty` (default: `1.5`) — the penalty threshold at which the chord weight drops to half.
+It defines how many ideally mnemonic and ergonomic letters you are willing to lose before the chord becomes twice as bad as one that preserves them.
 - `mnemonic_preference` (default: `0.5`) — coefficient balancing mnemonics vs. ergonomics, where:
   - `0.0` — only ergonomics matters
   - `1.0` — only mnemonics matters